 As if that isn’t all good enough, the icing on this oh-so-good rewards cake is that the 80,000-point Chase Ink Business Preferred sign-up bonus could be worth a lot more than $800.

-With this one, I definitely wouldn’t recommend buying $5,000 worth of Amazon gift cards or anything like that.
+With this one, I definitely wouldn’t recommend buying $1,000 worth of Amazon gift cards or anything like that.
 But buying a few hundred bucks worth of gift cards can be a nice trick to help you meet your minimum.
 Of course, you would only want to buy gift cards you know you will inevitably use.
-Focus on stores you know you visit regularly, whether or not you are in the process of travel hacking.
+Focus on stores you know you regularly visit, whether or not you are in the process of travel hacking.

 At a high level, here are the factors that can be worked to your advantage by using credit cards (properly):

 - Credit utilization – how much of your credit limit you are currently using

 These should all be fairly self-explanatory.
 At a very basic level, the idea is: